 Preservation & Zoning

-RAP recently combined the Zoning and Historic Preservation Committees.
-Our monthly meetings cover Historic District zoning notices with a focus on precedent setting changes and issues with strong neighborhood concerns.
-During project review, our committee will work to meet with the developers, businesses, or residents, and to assess and discuss impacts to the community.
-The committee also reviews the monthly agenda for the Jacksonville Historic Preservation Commission and speaks to precedent setting issues of concern regarding exterior changes to properties in the district.
+The Zoning Committee and Historic Preservation Committee meet together.
+The monthly agenda covers Jacksonville Historic Preservation Commission agenda items, zoning notices, and neighborhood concerns.
+During project review, our committee will work to meet with the developers, businesses, or residents, and assess and discuss impacts to the community.
+Committee members also attend the monthly Jacksonville Historic Preservation Commission meetings and speak to precedent setting issues of concern regarding exterior changes to properties in the district.
 When necessary, we participate at the Special Magistrates hearing on code enforcement issues or at the Planning Commission.
 At times, the committee may pull together specialists to speak to historic preservation elements in the community as a workshop or public meeting.

-Members: Angela Schifanella - Co-Chair (Architect), Thad Crowe - Co-Chair (County Planner), Perry Reynolds, Nancy Powell (Executive Director at Scenic Jax), Eric Davidson (Communications Manager), Sondra Fetner (Legal Consultant), Jeff Lane (Land Use Attorney), Jeff Rood (Real Estate Attorney), Nathalie Mockler (Realtor, Architect), Amit Vaswani (Architect)
+Members: Angela Schifanella - Co-Chair (Architect), Thad Crowe - Co-Chair (County Planner), Perry Reynolds, Nancy Powell (Executive Director at Scenic Jax), Eric Davidson (Communications Manager), Jeff Lane (Architect), Jeff Rood (Real Estate Attorney), Nathalie Mockler (Realtor, Architect), Amit Vaswani (Architect)

 Transportation & Infrastructure

-The transportation & Infrastructure committee has 3 focus areas for 2022: 1.
+The Transportation & Infrastructure Committee has 3 focus areas for 2023: 1.
 Streets, Cars & Busses; 2.
 Flooding, Drainage, & Resiliency; 3.
 Biking.
-For Streets, Cars, & Busses, our goal is to maintain our historic street grid, advance solutions to parking concerns, and enhance pedestrian safety and accessibility.
+For Streets, Cars, & Busses, our goal is to maintain our historic street grid, advance and enhance pedestrian safety and accessibility.
 In Flooding & Drainage our goal is to use local expertise to monitor city projects and provide awareness of safety information in advance of storm events.
 For biking, our goal is to enhance and improve biking access in Riverside and Avondale.
 This committee meets monthly and discusses an agenda of relevant updates and information on each topic.

-Members: Margaret Tocknell – Chair, Perry Reynolds, Kellen Lindsey (Civil Engineer), Jimmy Peluso (Government Affairs), Andrew Bilello (Bridge Engineer), Scott Ennis (Engineer), Robert Turnage (Engineer), Tasha Brooks - Bike/Ped Lead (Business Owner)
+Members: Andrew Bilello (Bridge Engineer) – Chair, Perry Reynolds, Kellen Lindsey (Civil Engineer), Jimmy Peluso (Government Affairs), Scott Ennis (Engineer), Robert Turnage (Engineer), Brooks Andrews (Chemical Engineer, Thomas Killoy - Bike/Ped Lead (Honeypot Collective)

 Flooding, Drainage, Resiliency Task Force Members: Kellen Lindsey - Chair, Scott Ennis (Engineer), Gillian Dagan (Scientist), Dr. Chau Kelly (Professor of History at UNF), Kyle Watson (Water Resources Engineer)